Humanities, Society and Culture

 The Bachelor of Arts in Humanities, Society and Culture is a 3-year study program.
 To graduate, students must accumulate 90 US credits (180 ECTS credits) by completing 30 courses.

-Below, you can find a list of courses and modules for the B.A. in Humanities, Society, and Culture.
+Below, you can find a list of courses and modules for the B.A. in Humanities and Social Sciences: Humanities, Society and Culture.

 On top of that students are also required to complete the Thesis Seminar, Internship, and Thesis module.

 Choose 1 course from each group listed below: